ibm-cloud-docs/monitoring/endpoints.md

-## Sysdig Collector endpoints
+## Collector endpoints
 {: #endpoints_ingestion}

-**Sysdig Collector** endpoints are ingestion endpoints that you can use to send data.
+Collector endpoints are ingestion endpoints that you can use to send data.

 ### Private Collector endpoints